hund030/TeamsFx_Wiki_review/Embed-a-dashboard-canvas-in-Teams.md

 > We appreciate your feedback, please report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

-The dashboard tab template from Teams Toolkit enables you to quickly get started with Embed a canvas containing multiple cards that provide an overview of data or content in Microsoft Teams while worrying less about dashboard layout.
+The dashboard tab template from Teams Toolkit enables you to quickly get started with embedding a canvas containing multiple cards that provide an overview of data or content in Microsoft Teams while worrying less about dashboard layout.

 ## In this tutorial, you will learn